The Ease of Audio Learning

 Understanding

-The narrator for Spiritual Ear is an avid 15-year student and facilitator of A Course In Miracles.
+The narrator for Spiritual Ear is a dedicated 18-year student and facilitator of A Course In Miracles.
 His love, passion, and understanding of the material combined with professional reading skills delivers clear meaning through not only annunciation, but also intonation and careful phrasing.
-This is very helpful with some of the double-negative wording in the text.
+This is very helpful with some of the double-negative wording in the text!
+In some cases the successive it's and he's are broken up by use of the actual pronoun from the page: i.e. Miracle, the World, or Holy Spirit, Jesus.
+Capitalized words are proceeded with the word true so you hear "true Self" to distinguish the printed "self" from "Self."

 Alternate Modality

 Hearing something is different from reading it, although both modalities clearly have their strengths.
 When we read, we tend to consume as fast as we can, thus it is an ACTIVE pursuit.
-We read at 200 to 600 words per minute and often do skimming and skipping.
+We read at 200 to 600 words per minute and often skim and skip words.
 However, common speech is only 150-170 words per minute and does not skip or skim.
-The effect is that we spend more time with material we hear than with what we read.
+Thus, we spend more time with what we hear than with what we read.
 That means, on average, we think more about it, we abide with it a bit longer, we give ourselves the luxury of absorbing it.
 Customers report hearing new things come through from their favorite passages they have read 100 times.

 Size Matters

 This is not to be underestimated.
 When we hear something ... it is bigger.
 We confine reading to the page of a book, but sound can fill a room and our imagination may put no limit on the reader and where he might be as he reads to us.
 The larger size of audio learning can be very helpful in keeping our attention.
-We recommend you experiment with this, especially when reading the Course, by reading out loud to yourself.
+We recommend you experiment with this, especially when reading the Course, by reading out loud to yourself or turning up the volume of these recordings.

 Visualization